collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 Helper script
 ++++++++++++++

-The following Python script (xdv.py) makes it easy for us
+The following Python script (xdv.py) makes it easy for us to:

 * Recompile the theme